njsmithfm/njsmithfm/README.md

 [Portfolio](https://njsmithfm.github.io) | [LinkedIn](https://www.linkedin.com/in/njsmithfm/)

-I practice data visualization and web development, and have a background in editorial design and cooperative business.
+I practice data visualization and web development, and I have a background in editorial design, creative writing, and philosophy.

 ### Some Projects and Publications